teambit/harmony-with-github-actions/README.md

 1. __Install packages__ using Bit (this will also create packages for tracked components that are not yet tagged).
 2. __Hard-tag__ all components pending to be versioned.
 These are components that were 'soft-tagged' by a workspace in a local repository (the source of the 'push' or pull-request that triggered the CI).
 3. __Export__ all tagged components.
-4. Use `bbit doctor` to produce a diagnosis, in case any of these steps fail

 ```yaml
 - name: Install packages using bit